-This website lists public-union political spending for thousands of unions from as early as 1997 to 2020.
-The data was obtained from the National Institute on Money in Politics and it is complete to the best of our knowledge.
-The website covers more than 470,000 political contributions from nearly 6,000 labor unions.
+This website lists public-union political spending for thousands of unions from as early as 1997 to 2024.
+The data was obtained from the National Institute on Money in Politics and Open Secrets and it is complete to the best of our knowledge.
+The website covers more than 530,000 political contributions from nearly 6,000 labor unions.
 This data was analyzed by matching local unions with a national or international affiliate (when possible) in order to identify union political spending at both the national and state level.
 To the best of our ability, political spending by individuals associated with a union has been removed from these data sets.
+Spending by PACs was also removed to the best of our ability; however, certain union PACs that have names identical to the union itself may still be reflected in the spending.

 Only public-sector union data is presented here.
 Some union locals are affiliated with a national union whose federal spending is not included in this data.
 This includes the AFL-CIO, United Auto Workers, Communications Workers of America, Laborers’ International Union of North America, International Union of Police Associations, and Office and Professional Employees International Union.